When Is A Dog Harness A Better Choice Than A Collar?

 If your dog spends a lot of time in the car:

-Cars are exciting.
+Traveling with your dog in a car is exciting for them.
 But a restless pooch is a danger to the driver, and therefore everyone on the road.
 Many chest harnesses come with attachments that clip onto existing backseat seatbelts, keeping everyone safe, and providing the comfort of boundaries for the dog as well.

 Now that you know how your dog may benefit from a dog harness, it’s important to remember that many dogs simply dislike the feel of a harness.
 In that case, unless he's in danger without one, keep him in a conventional collar.
 Even if your pooch doesn't mind the dog harness, if he has excessive or long hair, those flowing locks can get tangled in a harness's straps and clips, compromising his comfort and your own sanity.